Hyde Road (stadium): History

 From the club's inception in 1880, Manchester City – first known as St Mark's (West Gorton), then as West Gorton A.F.C. and by mid-1884 as just Gorton A.F.C. – had struggled to find a stable location to base themselves.
 Originally simply playing on a dangerously bumpy patch of grass near to the church of their origin, the club quickly signed an agreement to ground-share with the Kirkmanshulme Cricket Club before being turfed out only a year later.
 Three further pitches were then created on wasteland over the following four seasons, but all proved inadequate for one reason or another.
 When their fifth pitch arrangement collapsed in 1887, with the landlord of the Bulls Head Hotel demanding a rent increase for the use of a nearby field, the club were forced to seek an alternative venue.

-Then-captain Kenneth McKenzie discovered an area of waste ground on Hyde Road in Ardwick and near to his place of work, and informed the club committee.
+Then-captain Kenneth Mackenzie discovered an area of waste ground on Hyde Road in Ardwick when walking home from his place of work and informed the club committee.
 Lawrence Furniss, the club secretary, ascertained that the ground was owned by the Manchester, Sheffield and Lincolnshire Railway Company.
 Following an initial letter of enquiry by Gorton player Walter Chew to railway company estate agent Edwin Barker, Furniss and Chew negotiated a seven-month lease at a cost of £10, and the club changed its name to "Ardwick A.F.C." to reflect the new location.
 A few weeks later, using materials provided by the nearby Galloway engineering works, a rudimentary football ground was ready for use.
 The ground had no changing rooms, and teams changed in a nearby public house, the Hyde Road Hotel, where the football club held business meetings.

 The ground's first seating area was built in 1888, with 1,000 seats, paid for by Chesters Brewery in return for the right to be the sole provider of alcohol inside the ground.
 Ardwick were admitted to the Football League in 1892.
 The first league match held at Hyde Road was a 7-0 Ardwick win against Bootle on 3 September 1892.
 Two years later the club reformed as "Manchester City F.C."

 From less than 5,000 in 1887, Hyde Road's capacity reached 40,000 by 1904.